Housing benefit: Dealing with changes

 You might still qualify for housing benefit but you should report the increase in income.

 If you're part of a couple and only one of you is pension age, you may need to claim universal credit if your income drops again in the future.
 You won't get as much money on universal credit as you get on pension credit and housing benefit.

 Stopping work or reducing your hours

-If you already get jobseeker's allowance, employment and support allowance or income support you may continue to qualify for these benefits.
+If you already get jobseeker's allowance, employment and support allowance, income support or pension credit you may continue to qualify for these benefits.